 FCP supported with electric fence insulators on tree trunks, etc - As support for an FCP, do not use electric fence insulators directly mounted to tree trunks, wooden fence posts, sides of houses, etc. If an FCP is sturdily supported at the ends and center, simple devices made from small diameter PVC pipe, etc, can push horizontally running FCP wires a foot away from vertically oriented posts, trunks, and then spray-painted with a color to blend with surroundings.

 Nearby 80m/40m L, Dipole, Vee, OCF, with Unblocked Feedline - On 160 meters, these antennas can look like 160 vertical parasitic elements, with part of the vertical wire (coax shield) laying on the ground.
-They can severely detune the 160 antenna, or keep adjustments to the 160 antenna from having their usual effect.
-Worse, some configurations can put a lot of 160m power back down 80/40 feedline and damage unprotected attached equipment.
+Very confusing, they can severely detune the 160 antenna, or keep adjustments to the 160 antenna from having their usual effect.
+Worse, some configurations can put a lot of 160m power back down 80m, 40m feedlines and damage unprotected attached equipment.

 Miniaturized or Undersized Tuners or Components - Though easily understood for back-packing and summit events, smaller cores and wire sizes, etc. contribute loss that you will want to avoid where possible.
 The specific devices recommended here are easily home-brewed.
 Time for component procurement and construction may require planning well ahead of contests.